Tale of the Mummy: Production

-The film was devised by Mulcahy and his close friend Keith Williams as therapy to get over a skiing accident suffered by the director during Christmas 1995 as Williams knew of Mulcahy's affinity for the Hammer Mummy film.
+The film was devised by Russell Mulcahy and his close friend Keith Williams as therapy to get over a skiing accident suffered by the director during Christmas 1995 as Williams knew of Mulcahy's affinity for the Hammer Mummy film.
 Tale of the Mummy was filmed in Luxembourg in the Fall of 1997 under the title of Talos the Mummy.
-In June 1998, it was announced Miramax's genre label Dimension Films had acquired distribution rights to the film.
+In June 1998, Miramax's genre label Dimension Films acquired distribution rights to the film.
+Shelley Duvall agreed to join the film as she was a fan of horror and had wanted to work with Mulcahy since the mid-1980s when she had wanted him to direct Mother Goose Rock 'n' Rhyme until an inability to sync up their schedules forced Mulcahy to pass on that project.

 Reception

 Nicholas Sylvain of DVD Verdict derided the film, saying that while it had an interesting premise, some effects were "merely bad, while others border on the ludicrous", and that the story made no sense.
 Martin Liebman of Blu-ray.com gave it a 2.5/5 rating, conceding that the film is technically well-done, but calling the plotting unoriginal and characters bland.
-He recommended viewers only watch Christopher Lee's scenes.
-Writing for ScreenAnarchy, Sebastian Zavala argued the film "might not work as a serious horror picture —it’s much too cheesy and lacking in suspense for that— or as a lighthearted adventure —it’s too self-serious—, but it’s certainly entertaining."
-And British Horror Films reviewer Chris Wood praised Tale of the Mummy as an homage to Hammer Films horror movies of mid-20th century, with the token inclusion of Lee.
+He recommended that viewers only watch the scenes with Christopher Lee.
+Sebastian Zavala for ScreenAnarchy felt that the film did not feel like a serious horror film, nor a lighthearted adventure, but he found it entertaining.
+British Horror Films reviewer Chris Wood praised Tale of the Mummy as an homage to Hammer Films horror films of mid-20th century, with the token inclusion of Lee.

 Tale of the Mummy currently has a 17% on Rotten Tomatoes based on 6 reviews, with an average rating of 4.19/10.

 Home media

 The North American version is only 88 minutes, shorter than the European version of 115 minutes.
-A Blu-ray of the film was released by Echo Bridge Entertainment on March 20, 2012.
+A Blu-ray of the film was released by Echo Bridge Home Entertainment on March 20, 2012.